jentic/jentic-openapi-tools/packages/jentic-openapi-validator-spectral/README.md

 # jentic-openapi-validator-spectral

-A [Spectral](https://github.com/stoplightio/spectral) validator strategy for the Jentic OpenAPI Tools ecosystem.
+A [Spectral](https://github.com/stoplightio/spectral) validator backend for the Jentic OpenAPI Tools ecosystem.
 This package provides OpenAPI document validation using Stoplight's Spectral CLI with comprehensive error reporting and flexible configuration options.

 ## Features